GUTHRIES of AYRSHIRE, SCT / (PA, MD, & VA) USA / CAN / NZ

 His marriage to Esther Giles most likely took place in PA, and the family later moved to Maryland where Robert jointed the Maryland Militia in Elizabeth Town (Elizabeth Hundred).
 The family was enumerated in the 1776 census of Frederick County, Maryland.
 Robert’s records for the next 12 years are found in Rockbridge County, VA, and Washington County, Maryland.

-Was there really an Ireland connection, or is that just rumor based on Robert’s theorized connection to Francis Guthrie and Francis Guthrie’s theorized connection to Guthrie Family Group 2?
+Was there really an Ireland connection, or is that just rumor based on Francis Guthrie’s theorized connection to Guthrie Family Group 2?

 John Guthrie was born about 1756.
 Project members identify John Guthrie as the son of Robert Guthrie & Esther Giles.
 His marriage to Mary Fuller is reported to have taken place in Virginia about 1783, an estimate based on the birth of their eldest son.
 Our two participants from this line descend from their son William Guthrie 1794VA-1876IN & Elizabeth Rigney.